2020 Golden Valley Conference Coach of the Year

-“I’m incredibly grateful to be a part of this department and I feel very lucky and thankful that Mr. Bob Brown has entrusted me with the future of this program.
-We want College of the Redwoods men’s basketball to be a place where student-athletes come and develop holistically and move onto the University level – all while engaging and inspiring our local community.
+“I’m incredibly grateful to be a part of this department and I feel very lucky that Mr. Bob Brown has entrusted me with the future of the basketball program.
+This storybook season we experienced together showcased how Redwoods can be a place where student-athletes can develop holistically and move onto the University level – all while engaging and inspiring our local community.
 We want to keep driving this thing forward into 2021-2022.”

 Bisio comes to College of the Redwoods after becoming the winningest head coach in Arcata High School boys’ basketball history – compiling a record of 82-31 in his four seasons.
 During his tenure, the Tigers made four-straight North Coast Section playoff appearances, including a run to the state playoffs in the 2015-2016 season.
 In that time, Arcata captured three-straight HDN Conference titles, three-straight conference tournament titles, and produced three-straight league MVP’s.

 Bisio has an international flair to his resume, having coached four seasons of men’s, women’s, and elite youth basketball at Hvidovre Basketball Club in Copenhagen, Denmark.
 In Hvidovre, Bisio led the u-16 boys’ team to three-straight National Final Four appearances – the first in the club’s history.
 He also developed players who went on to represent Team Denmark in International competition.

 Bisio’s high school coaching experiences also include stints at Carmel High School and The Branson School, in Ross, California – where the Bulls won the North Coast Section and CIF NorCal Division 5 championships.
 Bisio also possesses junior college experience coaching with legendary head coach and mentor, Craig McMillan, at Santa Rosa Junior College.